HL7/davinci-deqm/input/pagecontent/guidance.md

     -  Multiple MeasureReport may reference the same instance of a resource.

--   Both Consumers and Producers *should* use a common expression language, such as Clinical Quality Languages (CQL).
+-   Both Consumers and Producers *should* use a common expression language, such as Clinical Quality Language (CQL).
+This would also enable the application of the same measures across populations that span multiple Consumers (such as payers).
+Using common measures across payers reduces development burden for FHIR implementers.

     -  The MeasureReport profiles in this IG are used to report CQM Measures.
 In the context of the FHIR Clinical Quality Framework, CQL is used to facilitate the definition and execution of measures, however the CQM Measure profile does not require the use of CQL.
 DEQM MeasureReports can reference any CQM Measure, including those not utilizing CQL.